ahillss/ReverseEngineeringNotes/README.md

 ### Layout of the executable or library binary

-Useful to be able to get the pertinent information about your target binary.

 ELF files are broken into sections, at the top is the header which has information like 16/32/64 bit, endianness, machine, etc.

 Some information on ELF files: